The Hatfield House

 might be seen in an old painting.

-There were several stages that were used, each for about ten years.
+There were several stages that were used.

 One was made of cross sections of very large oaks (which Hatfield Estate is famous for).
 My husband, Robert Cecil, surprised me with his creativity when he had the stage made.
 He drew out the design so that the 50 oak pieces interlocked into a huge jigsaw puzzle.
 It was a hit with everyone since it was the first jigsaw puzzle ever made.
 He got the idea from the maze we made in the garden.